syncfusion/ej2-angular-docs/src/documenteditor/document-editor/comments.md

 # Comments

-Document editor allows you to add comments to documents.
+Document Editor allows you to add comments to documents.
 You can add, navigate and remove comments in code and from the UI.

 ## Add a new comment